 Ability to follow instructions from the Judge of Election

-Patience to listen and communicate in a courteous and efficient manner
+Patiently listen to and communicate with voters and coworkers in a courteous, efficient manner

 Must attend County administered training sessions in advance of election

-Must be completely non-partisan while serving in the precinct (not campaigning, handing out literature or wearing political items), and must work to keep the rest of the room where voting occurs a “campaign free zone.”
-The “campaign free zone” in the polling place is to ensure that voters are free to cast ballots without influence or intimidation.
+Must be completely non-partisan while serving (not campaigning, handing out literature or wearing political items), and must work to keep the rest of the room where voting occurs a “campaign-free zone.”
+The “campaign-free zone” in the polling place is to ensure that voters are free to cast ballots without influence or intimidation.

 The legal staffing standard is five (5) Election Officials in each precinct.
 Sometimes more are needed in larger precincts, and sometimes fewer can manage a small precinct or two smaller precincts working together.
-The standard positions and responsibilities are as follows:
+Judges and Inspectors are required to work a full day which is from 6:00AM to 9:00PM approximately.
+Clerks and Machine Operators may work a 1/2 day shift.
+Standard positions and responsibilities are:

 Judge of Elections